mokdevel/DarcMods/DarcMissions/docs/P_COMMON.md

 string faction : Faction for the mission.
 Setting as empty, works as the default to select from the enemyFactions. string markerType : The marker type to use.
 Default is "DARC_MISSION".
   For Arma Reforger default ones, you can use "PLACED_MILITARY".
-Other mods may extend this. int markerIcon : The index of the icon of defined markerType SDRC_EMissionDifficulty difficulty : Difficulty for specific mission 0 = EASY
+Other mods may extend this.
+  Leaving markerType empty will hide the icon.
+Also from GM view. int markerIcon : The index of the icon of defined markerType SDRC_EMissionDifficulty difficulty : Difficulty for specific mission 0 = EASY